Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 The usage of `callback()` is due to the asynchronous nature of JavaScript and the associated errors that can occur.

-In synchronous operations like I/O errors,  all exceptions should be caught, not only due to good practices, but also to ensure that if the application fails, it fails on a controlled fashion.
+In synchronous operations like I/O errors, all exceptions should be caught not only due to good practices, but also to ensure that if the application fails, it fails on a controlled fashion.